ES2Spring2020-ComputinginEngineering/project-2-aedanbrown/README.md

 Functions in NearestNeighborClassification.py:

 normalizeData(glucose, hemoglobin, classification)
--normalizeData normalizes the data to be on a 0 to 1 unitless scale -It takes in two arguments
+- normalizeData normalizes the data to be on a 0 to 1 unitless scale
+- It takes in two arguments
-        -glucose is an array of the original glucose values -hemoglobin is an array of the original hemoglobin values -classification is an array of the original classification values -It returns an three arrays:
+        - glucose is an array of the original glucose values
+        - hemoglobin is an array of the original hemoglobin values
+        - classification is an array of the original classification values
+- It returns an three arrays:
-        -normal_glucose is an array of the the normalized glucose -normal_hemoglobin is an array of the normalized hemoglobin values -normal_class is an array of the normalized classification values
+        - normal_glucose is an array of the the normalized glucose
+        - normal_hemoglobin is an array of the normalized hemoglobin values
+        - normal_class is an array of the normalized classification values

 graphData(glucose, hemoglobin, classification)
 -graphData graphs the normalized data; each classification has a different color